dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 ## Perform navigation

-To perform navigation, a reference to the `Shell` subclass must first be obtained.
-This reference can be obtained by casting the `App.Current.MainPage` property to a `Shell` object, or through the `Shell.Current` property.
-Navigation can then be performed by calling the `GoToAsync` method on the `Shell` object.
+To perform navigation, a reference to the <xref:Microsoft.Maui.Controls.Shell> subclass must first be obtained.
+This reference can be obtained by casting the `App.Current.MainPage` property to a <xref:Microsoft.Maui.Controls.Shell> object, or through the `Shell.Current` property.
+Navigation can then be performed by calling the `GoToAsync` method on the <xref:Microsoft.Maui.Controls.Shell> object.
 This method navigates to a `ShellNavigationState` and returns a `Task` that will complete once the navigation animation has completed.
 The `ShellNavigationState` object is constructed by the `GoToAsync` method, from a `string`, or a `Uri`, and it has its `Location` property set to the `string` or `Uri` argument.

 > [!IMPORTANT]
 > When a route from the Shell visual hierarchy is navigated to, a navigation stack isn't created.
 However, when a page that's not in the Shell visual hierarchy is navigated to, a navigation stack is created.

-The current navigation state of the `Shell` object can be retrieved through the `Shell.Current.CurrentState` property, which includes the URI of the displayed route in the `Location` property.
+The current navigation state of the <xref:Microsoft.Maui.Controls.Shell> object can be retrieved through the `Shell.Current.CurrentState` property, which includes the URI of the displayed route in the `Location` property.

 ### Absolute routes